rednatu/lab_assignment/README.md

 when running the client.c file it outputs:
-"Client is alive and establishing socket connection Error establishing communication: connection refused"
+"Client is alive and establishing socket connection Error establishing communication: connection refused.

  Step 5:
  When running the server.c file it outputs: